openstack-archive/snap-nova-hypervisor/README.md

 The nova-hypervisor snap is working towards publication across tracks for OpenStack releases.
-The edge channel for each track will contain the tip of the OpenStack project's master branch, with the beta, candidate and release channels being reserved for released versions.
-These three channels will be used to drive the CI process for validation of snap updates.
+The edge channel for each track will contain the tip of the OpenStack project's master or stable branch, with the beta, candidate, and stable channels being reserved for released versions.
+The same version will be published progressively to beta, then candidate, and then stable once CI validation completes for the channel.
 This should result in an experience such as:

     sudo snap install --classic --channel=ocata/stable nova-hypervisor
     sudo snap install --classic --channel=pike/edge nova-hypervisor